 The Grip of Materialism and Status

 Status, money in the bank and stuff have a narcotic effect.
 We get a jolt or high when we buy.
 After time passes and the newness fades, we look to get high again.
-We don’t intend to get hooked on materialism or status, but our culture is immersed in it.
+Culture is immersed in materialism.
+We don’t intend to get hooked on materialism or status.
 Our stuff has become more important than our relationships.
 Couples spend more time and energy dividing up stuff during a divorce than they did trying to restore their marriage in the first place.
 I’ve seen it dozens of times.
 That is just one example of an epidemic.

 Let’s talk about real value

-Your value is intrinsically placed on you by a transcendent God.
-That’s pretty darn cool and changes everything about ‘who’ you are as a human being and your self-worth.
+God, who is transcendent, places an intrinsic value on you as an individual He made to reflect Him image.
+That changes everything about ‘who’ you are as a human being and your self-worth.

 How do we break the grip of materialism and status?